argilla-io/argilla/docs/getting_started/concepts.rst

 Metadata
 ^^^^^^^^

-Metada will hold extra information that you want your record to have: if it belongs to the training or the test dataset, a quick fact about something regarding that specific record ...
+Metada will hold extra information that you want your record to have: if it belongs to the training or the test dataset, a quick fact about something regarding that specific record...
 Feel free to use it as you need!
-It is logged as a Python dictionary.

 Methods
 -------